data2450/unsupervised-learning/README.md

 a)**density estimation**:calculate a continous probablity density over the feature space , given a set of discrete samples in that feature space .with the density estimate ,we can estimate how likely any given combination of feature is to occure. gives a general estimate for how likely it would be to observe a particular measurement in some area of that space. eg:kernal density from sklearn

 b)**Dimensionality reduction**: >find an approximate version of ure dataset using fewer features

+                                > used for exploring & visuvalizing a dataset to understand grouping or relationship
+                                >ofen visuvalized using a 2-dimensional scatterplot
+                                >also used for comparisson ,finding feature for supervised learning
+                                >one dimensional approximation is obtained by projecting the original points onto the diagonal line and using